 Push notifications help keep users engaged.
 Normal sites do not offer this functionality but PWAs do just like native apps.

-Push notifications grab the attention of your users and are typically a call-to-action encouraging the user to purchase your product or read your latest content, which may trigger instant action from the user.
+Push notifications grab users’ attention - typically with a call-to-action encouraging them to buy your product or read your latest content.
+This can trigger instant action.

 Statistics show us that once an app is installed the likelihood of opening that app again is small, with 90% of users opening an installed app once and just 16% opening it more than twice.
 Push notifications are a great way to attract traffic back to your services.